 The claims related to ineffective assistance that occurred outside of the courtroom include the attorney’s investigation of the case, comments made to the client, interviews with witnesses, research into legal issues involved in the case, and advice given to the client.

-A viable claim may exist when the trial attorney that represented the client made a mistake at trial or failed to perform some act that effected the outcome of the case.
+A viable claim may exist when the trial attorney that represented the client made a mistake at trial or failed to perform some act that impact the outcome of the case.

-For instance, if the attorney failed to file and litigate a motion to suppress evidence when such a motion had merit.
+For instance, if the attorney failed to file and litigate a motion to suppress evidence when such a motion had merit that claim might lead to post-conviction relief.
 A viable claim may also exist if trial counsel failed to call a witness that could have offered favorable testimony, and no strategy existed to support that failure.

 Additionally, if the defendant can show that his plea was coerced, a viable claim would exist.
-An allegation that the plea was coerced must show something more than the defendant entered the plea because he had to make a decision quickly or because he felt pressured to do so in fear of a harsher sentence after trial if convicted.
+An allegation that the plea was coerced must show something more than the defendant entered the plea because he had to make a decision quickly or because he felt pressured to do so when he was in fear of a harsher sentence after trial if convicted.

-A coerced plea points to some improper influence such as a threat to prosecute a close friend or family member of the defendant when that close friend or family member was actually innocent of the charge, and was being threatened with prosecution merely to coerce a plea.
+A coerced plea points to some improper influence such as a threat to prosecute a close friend or family member of the defendant when that close friend or family member was actually innocent of the charge and was being threatened with prosecution merely to coerce a plea.